 I am honored to serve as the University of Nebraska’s first lady.
-While I have only been here for a short time, it hasn’t taken me long to see how special the NU students, faculty, staff and alumni are—and to witness the tremendous impact that the university is making on our state.
-Since my arrival, I’ve been inspired by the University of Nebraska’s storied history and the institution’s commitment to the future.
+It didn't take me long to see how special the NU students, faculty, staff and alumni are—and to witness the tremendous impact that the university is making on our state.
+I’ve been inspired by the University of Nebraska’s storied history and the institution’s commitment to the future.

 Throughout his military career, Ted and I have been stationed across the United States and around the world.
 We have raised and educated our two children, Brittany and Christopher, in many different countries and cities.
-Now, we have a new home.
 I have found Nebraska to be a remarkable place, full of people who are deeply rooted, community-oriented and hard-working.
 And its only public university is doing big things, with an important story to tell.

 First Lady, University of Nebraska

 Originally from Baltimore, Maryland, Lynda Kohlhepp met her future husband, Ted Carter, in 1979 on the grounds of the U.S. Naval Academy at a hockey game.
 He was one of the hockey players and a U.S. Naval Academy midshipman.
 She was studying at the University of Maryland.
 They married three years later in 1982, a year after Ted graduated from the Naval Academy and the year Lynda graduated from Maryland with a degree in sociology and statistics.

 During their 38 years of service in the U.S. Navy, Ted and Lynda moved over 20 different times, including two moves to Japan.
 They most recently lived in Annapolis, Maryland during Carter's tenure as superintendent of his alma mater, the U.S. Naval Academy.